 Asteroids in the SDSS

-The Sloan Digital Sky Survey spends most of its time looking at stars, galaxies, and quasars very far from Earth.
-However, SDSS also sees many things in our own solar system.
+The primary goal of the Sloan Digital Sky Survey is to survey stars, galaxies, and quasars very far from Earth.
+However, the SDSS also captures images of many things in our own solar system.
 In addition to the occasional comet or meteor, the database contains 10,000 asteroids!
-A meteor is streaking across the sky in the SDSS image to the right.
 Let’s take a look at how these objects are identified in SDSS images.

 Moving Objects